junxit/us-congress-bills-115/bill.md

 That the House of Representatives—

-- **(1)** celebrates the 70th anniversary of the establishment of the State of Israel;
-- **(2)** encourages equitable treatment of Israel in international fora;
+- **(1)** encourages equitable treatment of Israel in international fora;
-- **(3)** urges United Nations member states to support Israel’s candidacy for the United Nations Security Council;
+- **(2)** urges United Nations member states to support Israel’s future candidacy for the United Nations Security Council;
-- **(4)** encourages the diplomatic recognition of the state of Israel and robust engagement with Israel from all United States allies and from governments across the globe; and
+- **(3)** encourages the diplomatic recognition of the state of Israel and robust engagement with Israel from all United States allies and from governments across the globe; and
-- **(5)** reiterates its support for a negotiated settlement leading to a sustainable two-state solution with the democratic, Jewish state of Israel and a demilitarized, democratic Palestinian state living side-by-side in peace and security.
+- **(4)** reiterates its support for a negotiated settlement leading to a sustainable two-state solution with the democratic, Jewish state of Israel and a demilitarized, democratic Palestinian state living side-by-side in peace and security.